- June 19, 2020

 Does Workers’ Comp Pay for Lost Wages When A Worker Dies?

-Dependents of workers who die due to job-related injuries or illnesses can get lost wages.
+Dependents of workers who tragically lose their lives due to job-related injuries or illnesses can seek compensation for their lost wages with the assistance of a Wrongful death lawyer.
 They are entitled to receive two-thirds of weekly wages up to the maximum cap.
 Spouses and children receive the benefits.
 Spouses generally receive wage benefits until they remarry or live in a romantic relationship with someone else.
 Children typically receive benefits until they turn 18.
 If the deceased worker was not married and had no children, other people who were dependent upon the worker, such as parents, grandchildren and grandparents may receive benefits.